teslamotors/fleet-telemetry/README.md

 docker buildx build --no-cache --progress=plain --platform linux/amd64 -t <name:tag>(e.x.: fleet-telemetry:local.1.1) -f Dockerfile . --load
 container_id=$(docker create fleet-telemetry:local.1.1)
 docker cp $container_id:/fleet-telemetry /tmp/fleet-telemetry

+## Security and privacy considerations

+System administrators should apply standard best practices, which are beyond the scope of this README.

+Moreover, the following application-specific considerations apply:

+* Vehicles authenticate to the telemetry server with TLS client certificates and use a variety of security measures designed to prevent unauthorized access to the corresponding private key.
+However, as a defense-in-depth precaution, backend services should anticipate the possibility that a vehicle's TLS private key may be compromised.
+Therefore:
+  * Backend systems should sanitize data before using it.
+  * Users should consider threats from actors that may be incentivized to submit falsified data.
+  * Users should filter by vehicle identification number (VIN) using an allowlist if possible.
+* Configuration-signing private keys should be kept offline.
+* Configuration-signing private keys should be kept in an HSM.
+* If telemetry data is compromised, threat actors may be able to make inferences about driver behavior even if explicit location data is not collected.
+Security policies should be set accordingly.